 Become an Apprentice

 With an apprenticeship, you start with a job and build a career.
-Simply put, a contractor hires you, and then you enroll in the ABC of Minnesota Apprenticeship Program.
+Simply put, a participating contractor hires you, and then enrolls you in the CEF of Minnesota Apprenticeship Program.
 Over the next three to five years, you will learn everything you need – through in-class and on-the-job training – to strive in all aspects of your chosen trade.
 The best part: you get paid!

 ABC of Minnesota continuously looks for new companies to work with in the apprenticeship program, because applicants cannot get into the program without a company to sponsor them.
-Companies are not required to be members of ABC of Minnesota to train through our apprenticeship program, but do need to go through the process to be approved as a trainer.
+Companies are required to be members of ABC of Minnesota/North Dakota to train through our apprenticeship program, and need to go through the process to be approved as a participating contractor.